 We followed up with a layer of raspberry frosting.
 (I find it’s easier to pipe on and smooth the raspberry buttercream filling since we’re layering it on top of the ganache filling.)

-I piped a shell border around the base with a star tip 21.
+To finish things off, I piped a simple shell border around the base of the cake using a tip 21.

-As a final touch, we added a simple ganache drip, a buttercream border using a french tip 869, and fresh raspberries!
+As a final touch, we added a simple ganache drip, a crisscross pattern of ganache over the top (piped through a disposable piping bag with the tip snipped away), and a buttercream border using a french tip 869.

 For the Devil's Food Cake